 SHIELA DIKSHIT PAYS HOMAGE TO SHAHID DURGA MALLA ON BGP’S BALIDAAN DIWAS IN NEW DELHI

-New Delhi (Media Cell, BGP) : On August 25 sixty-five years ago, a young Gorkha major in the Azad Hind Fauz was hanged by the British in Delhi.
+New Delhi (Media Cell, BGP): On August 25, sixty-five years ago, a young Gorkha major in the Azad Hind Fauz was hanged by the British in Delhi.
 Today, Delhi Chief Minister Shiela Dikshit paid homage to the Gorkha martyr, Durga Malla, at the spot where he was hanged.
-The occasion was Balidaan Diwas observed by the Bharatiya Gorkha Parisangh all over India in remembrance of all Gorkha heroes who have given their lives for the sake of their country.
+The occasion was Balidaan Diwas, observed by the Bharatiya Gorkha Parisangh all over India in remembrance of all Gorkha heroes who have given their lives for the sake of their country.

 Groups that participated included iWitness, Himalayan Youth Forum, Decorus, Hamro Sanskriti, Kushal and group, and Mantra Two, which comprised two members of the erstwhile Mantra band.
 They all presented patriotic Gorkha songs, recalling the life and loyalty of the Gorkhas to the country.
-Diya and Sujata Pradhan also mesmerised the crowd with their dances.
+Diya and Sujata Pradhan also mesmerized the crowd with their dances.

 I have seen Bhaichung Bhutia grow